 Barcelona’s converted bull ring is a must-see.
-As one of the first places in Spain to outlaw bullfighting, Barcelona repurposed its enormous Plaza de Toros.
-Today, it serves as a shopping mall that provides a 360-degree view of the city from the rooftop.
+As one of the first places in Spain to outlaw bullfighting, Barcelona repurposed their enormous Plaza de Toros.
+Today, it stands as a shopping mall that provides a 360-degree view of the city from the rooftop.

 There’s an elevator on the outside of the mall that you can take directly to the rooftop for 1 euro, or you can go inside and head to the roof the old-fashioned way.

 The rooftop offers an assortment of restaurants that allow you to eat as you enjoy a magnificent view of Barcelona.
-I ate at La Lola, and the food was delicious, but there are plenty of other options throughout the mall.
+I ate at La Lola, and the food was delicious.

 The interior of the mall is massive, and you’d need two or three days to go shopping and hit every store.

 The Gothic Quarter should be one of your first stops after sundown in Barcelona.

-The lighting of the Gothic Quarter perfectly highlights the buildings throughout the neighborhood.
+The lighting of the Gothic Quarter perfectly emphasizes the architectural style of the neighborhood.
 You practically feel the history as you walk through the streets and peruse the sights.

-You also can access a few of the rooftops to get a bird’s-eye view of the surrounding area.
+You can access a few of the rooftops to get bird’s-eye view of the surrounding area.
 It’s great for taking pictures, and you’ll like you just stepped into history.